RustedBones/capturl/README.md

     - lower case normalization
 - Hosts
     - NamedHost are lower cased and decoded (punycode)
-    - IPs leading zeros in bytes are dropped
+    - IPv4 and [IPv6](https://tools.ietf.org/html/rfc5952#section-4) are normalized
 - Path
-    - collapse double slashes
     - collapse current folder
     - collapse parent folder
 - Query
     - spaces are replaced by '+'
 - Iri
     - omit custom port if matches the scheme default port
-    - empty path for absolute, and scheme relative IRI is replaced by root
+    - root path is added for absolute / host relative iris
+    - default port is hidden
 - General
     - all encoded characters are decoded